Consumer Change

 What's interesting to you?

-What consumer categories are YOU interested in?
+What consumer industries are YOU interested in?
 If you like fashion, dive deeper into fashion and learn about the most humane ways to express yourself.
 If you're big into cooking, lean into how you can have a positive impact with your food choices.
 Are you a tech wiz?
 Become a champion for making tech last!
 Sustainable change comes when we find ways to spend more energy with what we already like AND deepen our understanding of what brings us fulfillment.

 Food